QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/turbine.rst

 Aerodynamic only Turbine Definitions
 ------------------------------------

 A turbine object can either be defined with or without a structural model definition.
 If the turbine object is defined without a structural model it is assumed as a rigid model, and only aerodynamic forces are evaluated during a simulation.
-The only operational modes for a turbine object without a structural model are constant or prescribed operational speed.
+The only operational modes for a turbine object without a structural model are constant or prescribed operational speed (see :ref:`Aerodynamic Modeling`).

 Aeroelastic Turbine Definitions
 -------------------------------

-If a structural model is added to a turbine object an aeroelastic simulation can be performed.
+If a structural model (see :ref:`Structural Modeling`) is added to a turbine object an aeroelastic simulation can be performed.
 The simulation results then include gravitational, inertia, centrifugal, gyroscopic and aerodynamic forces.
-For turbine objects with structural model definitions a wind turbine controller may be added to the turbine definition.
-If a turbine object also contains a definition of a floating or bottom fixed substructure also hydrodynamic forces are evaluated during the simulation.
-All input parameters that for the turbine definition in QBlade are briefly described below, ordered by their appearance in the dialog.
-If you want to quickly find information about a specific parameter it is suggested to use the search function of this documentation.
+For turbine objects with structural model definitions a wind turbine controller may be added to the turbine definition (see :ref:`Wind Turbine Controllers`).
+If a turbine object also contains a definition of a floating or bottom fixed substructure (see :ref:`Substructure Modeling`) also hydrodynamic forces are evaluated during the simulation.
+All input parameters of a turbine definition in QBlade are described in the following sections of this documentation, ordered by their appearance in the dialog.
+If you want to quickly find information about a specific parameter it is suggested to use the **search functionality** of this online documentation.

 General Turbine Parameters
 ==========================